SourceBox-LLC/OpenSentry/README.md

    - Follow the prompts to select up to 10 object classes
    - Your selections will be saved to a `.env` file

-3. Run the detection script:
+3. Run the detection script in local mode:
    ```
    python app.py
    ```